"AP Automation That Actually Works" — Anchor Group Podcast with Charted

 Lee (31:21)

 We can talk about this all day if you want.
 The last one I'll mention is our approval automation.
 NetSuite has native approvals out of the box.
-They work fairly well, especially if you have fairly straightforward, small organization, easy approvals.
-We often see the larger organizations with more complex approvals, more approvers, different thresholds coming to use our solution because they're looking for easily configurable matrices, out of office approvals so you have backup approvers, and so on.
+They work fairly well, especially if you have a fairly straightforward, small organization, and easy approvals.
+We often see larger organizations with more complex approvals, more approvers, and different thresholds come to use our solution because they're looking for easily configurable matrices, out-of-office approvals (so you have backup approvers), and so on.
 NetSuite's native approvals work really well for vanilla out-of-the-box use cases.

 Caleb (32:03)

 More static.
-Like here's your purchase requisition.
+Like, here's your purchase requisition.
 Who does it go to if it's this amount?
-Who does it go to if this is this other amount?
+Who does it go to if this is the other amount?
 And how many layers of approvals is it?
 That's about it.

 Lee (32:13)